 The division has identified five key priorities which are highlighted below.

 Student Affairs creates immersive learning opportunities, enriching the Illinois State experience for every student.
 Private support allows us to grow and expand the quality and quantity of offerings.

 Access to distinctive experiences help set Illinois State students apart.
 Scholarships make it possible for students to afford experiences that prepare them for a life of impact and success.

 Gifts supporting our four-year professional and career development plan give students greater access to programs, services, staff, and employers.
 Your financial support strengthens the Redbird advantage.

 With additional private support, the division can provide new and innovative programs that aid in the persistence and success of all students.

 Civic engagement is a core Illinois State value.
 Funding will support a resource center that will solidify the University's commitment to preparing the next generation for service to others and building stronger communities.

-Make an impact today by investing in Redbirds Rising in Student Affairs.
+Make an impact today by investing in Student Affairs.
 Give to our Student Engagement Fund or select a featured program or opportunity below.
 Contact us to speak to a development officer about other ways to make a difference.